tigrouind/WL1-Editor/README.md

 This a level editor for Super Mario Land 3 / WarioLand 1 (1993).

 ## Features
-- edit level blocks
-- edit object data (enemies / power-ups)
-- rom expansion (for level blocks only)
-- edit level headers / sectors / warps
+- edit levels (tiles / enemies / sectors / warps)
 - edit world maps and overworld (tiles / events / paths)
+- rom expansion (for level tiles only)

 ## How to use
 Click on "File" > "Load".
 Select a valid WL1 rom.